Smyrn96/MyProjects/Thesis/README.txt

-Currently finishing my Thesis on a web application-game using Java Javelin on Back-end and React JS on Front-end.
+My thesis is a web application-game using Java Javelin on Back-end and React JS on Front-end.
+There is a report written in greek describing its functionality.